 8. This is a GENIUS recipe from the LA Times.

-10. SELF BASTING TURKEY: This year (2016), I have noticed "self basting" turkey sold at supermarkets here in Australia (Woolies, Coles, Harris Farms).
-Do not make this recipe using self basting turkey as it has already been brined.
+9. SELF BASTING TURKEY: In Australia, "self basting" turkey is sold at supermarkets (Woolies, Coles, Harris Farms).
+Do not make this recipe using self basting turkey as it has already been brined (ie injected with salt, same effect as this recipe).
 Check the ingredients - it will say ~94% turkey, + salt/water and maybe even flavourings.
 This recipe is for plain turkey.
 If you make this with turkey that's already been brined, it will be too salty.
 If you have a self-basting turkey, roast it per packet directions.
 If you want gravy, make it after the turkey is roasted using the pan juices.
 Follow the recipe in my Roast Lamb Recipe, but use CHICKEN BROTH instead of beef, and you will probably need to scale up the recipe at least double, if not more, depending on how large your turkey is.

 No nutrition.
 Christmas and Thanksgiving are not a time for counting calories!